 Passport theft is also common.
 Whenever possible, leave your passport in your hotel safety deposit box.
 If you need your passport information, you may be able to simply bring a photocopy.

-Some of Costa Rica’s coastal towns – such as Jacó on the Pacific Coast, and Limón on the Caribbean Coast – have developed increasingly seedy reputations over the years.
-Unfortunately increased number of tourists can also mean an increased amount of crime.
-These are also surfing hotspots, like Costa Rica’s famously popular Tamarindo beach town.
-Unlike Tamarindo, these areas have not yet attracted a lot of wealth and development, making it easy for criminal enterprises to take root.
-But don’t let this fact dissuade you from visiting the national parks and beautiful beaches in these areas.
+Some of Costa Rica’s coastal towns — such as Jacó on the Pacific Coast, and Limón on the Caribbean Coast — have developed increasingly seedy reputations over the years.
+Unfortunately, increased number of tourists can also mean an increased amount of crime.
+There are also surfing hotspots, like Costa Rica’s famously popular Tamarindo beach town.
+Unlike Tamarindo, the aforementioned areas have not yet attracted a lot of wealth and development, making it easy for criminal enterprises to take root.
+But don’t let this fact dissuade you from visiting the national parks and beautiful beaches in these regions.
 You can travel safely here if you remain with your tour group, don’t travel alone at night, and keep your valuables secure.

 Mexican criminal gangs have begun to infiltrate Costa Rica.
 Drug cartels have been known to hide large amounts of contraband in Costa Rica’s national parks.
 Costa Rica’s park guards are trying to combat these types of activities, but with so munch uninhabited land it can be difficult to monitor.

 Violent crime has become an increased problem along Costa Rica’s Caribbean Coast, but there are some simple steps to take in order to avoid danger.
 Do not go out alone at night, or wander in isolated areas.

 Broadly speaking, drug trafficking does not particularly affect visitors, except that the presence of drugs has provided an even greater incentive for theft.
 Because drugs are cheaper in Central America, even items with little value to most travelers — like cheap sunglasses — might be snatched and sold for drugs.